Cleaning Business Supplies List: Essentials for Residential & Commercial Jobs

 46. Carpet cleaning machine or carpet extractor

 Clean and sanitize large carpeted areas, walkways, and common areas quickly.
-Check the machine guidelines to see if you need a special solution.
+Check the machine guidelines to see if you need a special cleaning solution for it to work properly.

 47. Steam cleaners for upholstery or flooring

 Steam cleaners use hot water and vapor to lift stains and sanitize surfaces without chemicals.
-Ad a commercial job, confirm with the client or site manager before using steam on delicate fabrics or flooring.
+For a commercial job, confirm with the client or site manager that it’s safe to provide this service before using steam on delicate fabrics or flooring.

 48. Squeegees and T-bars with extension poles